 The elements of the claim:

-In order to recover damages against the serving establishment, the plaintiff has to show that:
+To recover damages against the serving establishment, the plaintiff has to show that:

-- the drinking establishment must have served an obviously intoxicated person who was a danger to himself or others;
+- the drinking establishment must have served an intoxicated person who was a danger to himself or others;

 - the intoxication of the illegally served customer must have been the proximate cause of an accident; and

 - the injuries or death, and the civil damages associated with them, must have resulted from that accident.